RWTH-EBC/AixCaliBuHA/paper.md

 In order for the simulation to yield profound results, model parameters have to be calibrated with experimental data.
 Since 74 % of calibrations are performed manually [@coakley2014review], there is a desperate need for an automated software tool.
 As building energy systems are inherently time dependent, such a tool should enable dynamic calibration.
+Existing frameworks are either not open-source or a tailored towards a single simulation and optimization method [@modestpy; @bonvini2014fmi].
 Therefore, we developed `AixCaliBuHA` to automate the calibration process of dynamic building and HVAC system models.
 `AixCaliBuHA` was developed and tested for Modelica models.
-However, other simulation environments, for instance EnergyPlus, could also be integrated.
+However, other simulation environments, for instance EnergyPlus, can be integrated by extending the `SimulationAPI`.
-As long as an FMU of the model is given, or an API to python exists, the simulation environment can be coupled to `AixCaliBuHA`.
 For the underlying optimization, we build upon various existing gradient-free frameworks.
 Currently, switching between different frameworks requires substantial implementation effort and programming knowledge.
 We thus created a wrapper class to handle different available frameworks.
+Thus, existing calibration frameworks such as `EstimationPy` or `modestpy` can be integrated [@modestpy; @bonvini2014fmi].
+Also, novel sensitivity analysis methods may be used, too.
+In general, `AixCaliBuHA` does not aim to provide new methods.
+Instead, it uses methods from the rich pool of already existing open-source frameworks.
 `AixCaliBuHA` was already used in various contributions concerning calibration and digital twins [@vering_borges; @Mehrfeld.HPC.2020; @storek_applying_2019; @ModelicaConferenceWullhorst].
 We hope to extend the circle of users and developers by making the code fully open-source.